Dojde/Hellmark.github.io/education.md

 ---

 ## Mathematics
+Industrial Engineering is one of the engineering programs which requires most courses on the subject of mathematics.
+Additionally, my master was mainly composed of courses in statitics.
 From this master (which officically is called Financial Engineering and Risk Management) I have extracted the following statistic courses.
 - Stationary Stochastic Processes
 - Mathematical Statistics, Time Series Analysis